labstack/echox/website/docs/guide/response.md

 ## Send Attachment

-`Context#Attachment(file, name string)` is similar to `File()` except that it is used to send file as attachment with provided name.
+`Context#Attachment(file, name string)` is similar to `File()` except that it is used to send file as `Content-Disposition: attachment` with provided name.

 *Example*